 *Note: If you’re making buttermilk pancake batter, mix and store the dry ingredients in one mason jar and the wet ingredients separately in another until the next day.
-When you need them, mix the wet and the dry right before you’re ready to make the pancakes.
+When you need them, mix the wet and the dry right before making the pancakes.
 Doing it this way will keep the batter from going flat overnight.

 Step # 2 - Map out what your board will look like:

 You can make a sketch or lay things out the night before or arrange many of your board’s components in the morning, but it’s helpful to get a basic concept of how your board will look.
 Gather things like plates, bowls, and serving utensils that you’ll need, and organize them where you want them.
 Use scraps of paper or sticky notes for where everything goes, and double-check any list you have made to be sure you’ve accounted for everything.
-You can always make changes as you start adding the food, but it’s nice to plan ahead of time for how you want things to look.
+Of course, you can always make changes when adding the food, but it’s nice to plan how you want things to look.